 Why is This Important?

-The increase in student achievement since adoption of the Standards of Learning (SOL) in 1995 is confirmed by the performance of Virginia students on the NAEP, also known as the "Nation's Report Card" -- which are administered every two years to 4th graders across the country.
-Performance on fourth grade reading and math assessments predict success in future grades.
+One way to help gauge the performance of Virginia students is through the NAEP assessment tests -- also known as the "Nation's Report Card" -- which are administered every two years to 4th graders across the country.
+Performance on fourth grade reading and math assessments help predict success in future grades.